rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 **Shamir's Secret Sharing** (SSS) is a cryptographic method developed by Israeli cryptographer Adi Shamir in 1979 in the paper *How to share a secret*.
 I

-t enables a secret to be divided into multiple parts, known as "shares," which can be distributed among participants.
+Shamir's Secret Sharing enables a secret to be divided into multiple parts, known as "shares," which can be distributed among participants.
 Only a subset of these shares, a threshold number, is required to reconstruct the original secret.

 This technique provides a secure way to protect sensitive information by splitting it, ensuring that no single person can access the information alone unless they gather a specific number of shares.